top of page

 However important you feel the gender of your therapist is to you, the most important predictor of good therapeutic outcomes, is something called the therapeutic alliance.
 This is that ineffable sense that you and your therapist ‘gel’.
 The word ‘rapport’ is sometimes used to describe this which means that the therapeutic relationship is characterised by an easy understanding of feelings and ideas, fluent communication, trust, and a sense of being ‘in sync ’with each other.

-Reasons for choosing a female psychologist
+Reasons for Choosing a Female Psychologist

 • Personal Choice: You may simply just prefer to talk a woman, and as mentioned, feeling understood and building a therapeutic alliance is important for good outcomes.
 If this feels right for you, go with your intuition.